Julian Assange arrested by British police at Ecuadorean embassy

 Police said they arrested Assange after being “invited into the embassy by the Ambassador, following the Ecuadorean government’s withdrawal of asylum.”

+He was taken into custody at a central London police station and will be brought before Westminster Magistrates’ Court later.

-Assange took refuge in Ecuador’s London embassy in 2012 to avoid being extradited to Sweden, where authorities wanted to question him as part of a sexual assault investigation.
-That probe was later dropped, but Assange fears he could be extradited to face charges in the United States, where federal prosecutors are investigating WikiLeaks.
+Assange took refuge in 2012 in Ecuador’s London embassy, behind the luxury department store Harrods, to avoid being extradited to Sweden, where authorities wanted to question him as part of a sexual assault investigation.

-Assange was taken into custody at a central London police station and he will be brought before Westminster Magistrates’ Court, police said.
+Sweden later dropped the investigation, but Assange was arrested on Thursday for breaking the rules of his original bail in London.

 Assange’s relationship with his hosts collapsed after Ecuador accused him of leaking information about President Lenin Moreno’s personal life.
 Moreno had previously said Assange has violated the terms of his asylum.